 Hey Teens and Parents: Learn, Explore, Take Action!

-High school is more than going to classes.
-It’s about learning who you are, exploring what you want to be as an adult, and taking actions to have the life you want.
+We've always known high school is more than going to classes.
+High school is about learning who you are, exploring what you want to be as an adult, and taking actions to have the life you want.
 If you’re a teen with a disability, there may be extra steps you need to take in high school as you learn and explore who you are.

 You have so many choices.
 It can be a fun and exciting time!